Skip to main content

 About the project

-This PhD project will innovate and develop a range of properties of fibre lasers in parallel, including those of wavelength-agile, narrow linewidth sources.
-You will initially focus on developing, demonstrating, and characterising the fibre laser sources and will subsequently aim to utilise the developed technology in a range of the mentioned application areas.
-This is largely an experimental project, but some theoretical modelling will be required to guide the laser developments and help analyse the generated data and results.
-The project offers considerable opportunities for applicants with innovation and a desire to broach new areas of science and technology.
+Your role will initially focus on developing, demonstrating, and characterising the fibre laser sources and will subsequently aim to utilise the developed technology in a range of the application areas mentioned.
+It is largely an experimental project, but some theoretical modelling will also be required to guide the laser developments and help analyse the generated data and results.
+The project offers considerable opportunities for applicants who show strong innovation as well as a desire to broach new areas of science and technology.
+Previous experience with optical fibres and/or lasers is beneficial but not essential.